 - Know that everything is not in your control.

 After reading this, it’s likely you have some gaps that need addressing to enable employees to work more efficiently.
-See our case study that describes how Oxfam is tackling hybrid working for more tips.
+See our case study that describes how Oxfam is tackling hybrid working for more tips, or you could visit the Hybrid Working hub.

 Not all companies have the luxury of buying the new software they might need so we have a catalogue of free or discounted software to help you transition to a more effective hybrid work environment.